England’s first canal of the Industrial Age!

 But the story didn’t end there.

-The Sankey Canal Restoration Society (SCRS) is passionate about bringing the canal fully back to life.
-Restoring it will regenerate local communities, enhance the environment, and create a healthier, happier place for people and nature alike.
+The Sankey Canal Restoration Society (SCRS) continues to lead the vision of bringing the canal fully back to life.
+Their work aims not only to preserve its history, but to regenerate local communities, enhance the natural environment, and create a healthier, more connected place for people and nature alike.
+Spending time near water is known to boost wellbeing and deepen our sense of place—so why not get involved and help shape the next chapter of this remarkable survivor?